Best Food in Europe: Must-Try Dishes Across the Continent

 What is the best food city in Europe?

-Bologna (Italy’s food capital), San Sebastián (most Michelin stars per capita), Paris (pastry and fine dining), Lisbon (best value), Naples (pizza), Lyon (France’s gastronomic heart).
+Bologna (Italy’s food capital), San Sebastián (most Michelin stars per capita), Paris (pastry and fine dining), Lisbon (best value), Naples (pizza), Lyon (France’s culinary heart).
 Each offers a completely different food experience.

 Is Europe good for vegetarian travelers?

 Varies.
 Italy and Greece have excellent vegetable traditions.
 UK, Germany, and Scandinavia have booming vegan scenes.
-France is most challenging — traditional cuisine is meat-and-butter heavy.
+France is most challenging, traditional cuisine is meat-and-butter heavy.
 Always check for hidden animal products in sauces and broths.
-See our Vegetarian and Vegan Food Travel Guide.

 What are the most famous European dishes?